InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/explicit-shared-ownership.md

 Expectations related to collaboration are transparent for everyone involved going forward.

-The entire decision process backing the result is transparent and can be influenced by those affected leading to higher buy-in for the final result.
+The entire decision process backing the result is transparent and can be influenced by those affected, leading to higher buy-in for the final result.
 Also the argument leading to the final decisions are accessible for those new to the project.

 There is a proven way to adjust the setup in the future.